 AllTrails has rated this hike as moderate, and I would have to say I agree with them.
 There is nothing technical or challenging about this hike, but it is a steady incline the entire way up with little to no flat spots and switchbacks almost the entire way.

 If you’re in reasonably good shape, this will be no problem for you and is one of the easier hikes that you can do in the park.
 It’s harder than Tunnel Mountain but much easier than Cascade Mountain.
 Don’t think that means it’s a complete walk in the park!
 You’ll still gain an elevation of 744 meters through what seems like neverending switchback trails.

 Which Way Should I Hike Sulphur Mountain?

-In the winter anytime the Banff Gondola is FREE to take down.
-So if you want to hike up for sunset and have a breezy way back down you can plan on taking the gondola for absolutely no charge.
+In the winter, anytime the Banff Gondola is FREE to take down.
+So if you want to hike up for sunset and have a breezy way back down, you can plan on taking the gondola for absolutely no charge.
 Make sure to pay attention to the times of the last ride.
-In the summer this means 10:30 pm, while in the offseason it is generally 9:30 pm or earliere.
+In the summer, this means 10:30 pm, while in the offseason, it is generally 9:30 pm or earlier.

 Any other time the ride down will cost you $30.

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.

 Arc’teryx Cerium is our pick for the best down jacket.
 It’s incredibly light, and we bring it on almost every hike in the Rockies.

 There is not much in terms of cell phone service around the Canadian Rockies.
 In case of emergencies, we carry an emergency beacon.